 - (a) Determining Competitive Range. - (A) If the District does not cancel the solicitation, after the Opening the District will evaluate all Proposals in accordance with the evaluation criteria set forth in the RFP.
-After evaluation of all Proposals in accordance with the criteria set forth in the RFP, the District will determine and rank the Proposers inbased on the District's scoring and determine Range. - (B) The District may increase the number of Proposers in the Competitive Range if the District's evaluation of Proposals establishes a natural break in the scores of Proposers indicating a number of Proposers greater than the initial Competitive Range are closely competitive or have a reasonable chance of being determined the best Proposer after the District's evaluation of revised Proposals submitted in accordance with the process described in this Rule.

-- (b) Protesting Competitive Range.
+After evaluation of all Proposals in accordance with the criteria set forth in the RFP, the District will rank the Proposers based on the District's scoring and determine the Competitive Range. - (B) The District may increase the number of Proposers in the Competitive Range if the District's evaluation of Proposals establishes a natural break in the scores of Proposers indicating a number of Proposers greater than the initial Competitive Range are closely competitive or have a reasonable chance of being determined the best Proposer after the District's evaluation of revised Proposals submitted in accordance with the process described in this Rule. - (b) Protesting Competitive Range.
 The District must provide Written Notice to all Proposers identifying Proposers in the Competitive Range.
-A Proposer that is not within the Competitive Range may protest the District's evaluation and determination of the Competitive Range in accordance with PPS-49-0450. - (c) Intent to Award; Discuss or Negotiate.
-After the protest period provided in accordance with these Rules expires, or after the District has provided a final response to any protest, whichever date is later, the District may either: - (A) Provide Written Notice to all Proposers in the Competitive Range of its Intent to Award the Contract to the highest-ranked Proposer in the Competitive Range. - (i) An unsuccessful Proposer may protest the District's Intent to Award in accordance with PPS-49-0450. - (ii) After the protest period provided in accordance with PPS-49-0450 expires, or after the District has provided a final response to any protest, whichever date is later, the District must commence final Contract negotiations with the highest-ranked Proposer in the Competitive Range; or - (B) Engage in discussions with Proposers in the Competitive Range and accept revised Proposals from them, and, following such discussions and receipt and evaluation of revised Proposals, conduct negotiations with the Proposers in the Competitive Range.

-(5) Discussions; Revised Proposals.
-If the District chooses to enter into discussions with and receive revised Proposals from the Proposers in the Competitive Range, the District must proceed as follows:

-- (a) Initiating Discussions.
+A Proposer that is not within the Competitive Range may protest the District's evaluation and determination of the Competitive Range in accordance with PPS- 49-0450. - (c) Intent to Award; Discuss or Negotiate.
+After the protest period provided in accordance with these Rules expires, or after the District has provided a final response to any protest, whichever date is later, the District may either: - (A) Provide Written Notice to all Proposers in the Competitive Range of its Intent to Award the Contract to the highest-ranked Proposer in the Competitive Range. - (i) An unsuccessful Proposer may protest the District's Intent to Award in accordance with PPS- 49-0450. - (ii) After the protest period provided in accordance with PPS- 49-0450 expires, or after the District has provided a final response to any protest, whichever date is later, the District must commence final Contract negotiations with the highest-ranked Proposer in the Competitive Range; or - (B) Engage in discussions with Proposers in the Competitive Range and accept revised Proposals from them, and, following such discussions and receipt and evaluation of revised Proposals, conduct negotiations with the Proposers in the Competitive Range. - (5) Discussions; Revised Proposals.
+If the District chooses to enter into discussions with and receive revised Proposals from the Proposers in the Competitive Range, the District must proceed as follows: - (a) Initiating Discussions.
 The District must initiate oral or Written discussions with all of the Proposers in the Competitive Range regarding their Proposals with respect to the provisions of the RFP that the District identified in the RFP as the subject of discussions.
 The District may conduct discussions for the following purposes: - (A) Informing Proposers of deficiencies in their initial Proposals; - (B) Notifying Proposers of parts of their Proposals for which the District would like additional information; and - (C) Otherwise allowing Proposers to develop revised Proposals that will allow the District to obtain the best Proposal based on the requirements and evaluation criteria set forth in the RFP. - (b) Conducting Discussions.
-The District may conduct discussions with each Proposer in the Competitive Range necessary to fulfill the purposes of this Section, but need not conduct the same amount of discussions with each Proposer.
+The District may conduct discussions with each Proposer in the Competitive Range necessary to fulfill the purposes of this Sectionsection, but need not conduct the same amount of discussions with each Proposer.
 The District may terminate discussions with any Proposer in the Competitive Range at any time.
-The District must, however, offer all Proposers in the Competitive Range the opportunity to discuss their Proposals with the District before the District notifies Proposers of the date and time pursuant to this Section that revised Proposals will be due. - (A) In conducting discussions, the District: - (i) Must treat all Proposers fairly and must not favor any Proposer over another; - (ii) Must not discuss other Proposers' Proposals;
+The District must, however, offer all Proposers in the Competitive Range the opportunity to discuss their Proposals with the District before the District notifies Proposers of the date and time pursuant to this Sectionsection that revised Proposals will be due.